Saturday, April 23, 2022 DEPARTURE: Overnight flight

-We depart to Agrigento for a 2½-hour scenic drive where we will meet our guide to visit the Valley of the Temples, a UNESCO World Heritage Site.
+We depart on a scenic drive to Agrigento where we will meet our guide to visit the Valley of the Temples, a UNESCO World Heritage Site.
 Here, the fascination of ancient history is enhanced by the beauty of its location with the sea on one side, the old city-hill on the other, and the majestic Doric style temples built from tufo (soft volcanic stone) in the center.

 The Temple of Concordia is the most well-preserved of the temples because it was transformed into a church.
 The Temple of Juno still boasts 25 of its original 34 columns.
 The Temple of the Dioscuri is the most symbolic, while the Temple of Hercules is the oldest.
 Together with the Temple of Zeus, these five giants dominate the Valley of the Temples.